 For me personally, I paid for:

 - RM510 for teeth scaling and polishing, X-ray and study model.
-The scaling/polishing is optional (I wanted it) but the x-ray and study model were compulsory (to make mold of my teeth, pic below).
+The scaling/polishing is optional (I wanted it) but the x-ray and study model was compulsory (to make mold of my teeth, pic below).

 - 4 x teeth extraction for RM100 per teeth.
 She took two first on the right side, then another two the week after on the left side (see ‘x’ in pic – they took those teeth out.)